damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 We'll start with creating a new cluster.
 To do this, we will navigate to the Container Engine and create a new cluster.

-> * Make sure `gitlab-internal` project is selected; otherwise pick it from the drop-down.
+> * Make sure `gitlab-demos` project is selected; otherwise pick it from the drop-down.
 > * Click `Create cluster`, this will open a series of dialogs to complete.

 We'll name this cluster `make-sid-dance` and have it created in the us-central zone.
 I’ll leave it at 3 nodes, but bump of the machine type to have 2 virtual CPUs for performance reasons.